confluentinc/online-retailer-flink-demo/README.md

-├── Code                                  <-- Directory that holds demo code and dockerfile │   ├── payments-app                      <-- Payments App code and dockerfile │   ├── postgres-data-feeder              <-- DB Feeder code and dockerfile ├── terraform                             <-- Directort that holds terraform scripts required for the demo ├── Usecase 1                             <-- Directory that holds usecase 1 instructions and screenshots ├── Usecase 2                             <-- Directory that holds usecase 2 instructions and screenshots ├── Usecase 3                             <-- Directory that holds usecase 3 instructions and screenshots
+├── Code                                  <-- Directory that holds demo code and dockerfile │   ├── payments-app                      <-- Payments App code and dockerfile │   ├── postgres-data-feeder              <-- DB Feeder code and dockerfile ├── terraform                             <-- Directory that holds terraform scripts ├── Usecase 1                             <-- Directory that holds usecase 1 instructions and screenshots ├── Usecase 2                             <-- Directory that holds usecase 2 instructions and screenshots ├── Usecase 3                             <-- Directory that holds usecase 3 instructions and screenshots